jigs1996/v7-docs/content/guides/http/controllers.md

 }
 ```

-The `@inject()` decorator tells AdonisJS to use dependency injection for this controller.
-Dependencies are type-hinted in the constructor parameters, and the IoC container automatically resolves and injects them when the controller is instantiated.
-Using `protected` or `private` access modifiers makes the service available to all methods in the controller.
+- The `@inject()` decorator tells AdonisJS to use dependency injection for this controller.
+- Dependencies are type-hinted in the constructor parameters, and the IoC container automatically resolves and injects them when the controller is instantiated.

 ### Method injection

 Method injection injects dependencies into individual controller methods.
-Use this when:
-- Only **specific methods** need certain dependencies
-- Different methods require **different dependencies**
-- You want to keep the controller lightweight
+Use this when only specific methods need certain dependencies, or different methods require different dependencies.

 ```ts title="app/controllers/users_controller.ts"
 import { inject } from '@adonisjs/core'